vmtk/vmtk/doc/joss-paper/paper.md

 ## Composable Scripting With PypeS

-``PypeS`` is the glue among vmtk scripts.
+``Pypes`` is the glue among vmtk scripts.
 It allows new scripts to be written easily and have a common interface, but, most of all, it allows single vmtk scripts to interact with each other, making ``VMTK`` modular and flexible.
 Pypes can be used from the command line, a python interpreter, or from the